0xn0ne/weblogicScanner/README_EN.md

 [简体中文](./README.md) | English

-As of March 7, 2020, weblogic Vulnerability Scanning Tool.
+As of November 27, 2020, weblogic Vulnerability Scanning Tool.
 If there is an unrecorded and open POC vulnerability, please submit issue.

 Some bug fixes were made, some POC did not take effect, or configuration errors.
 I checked before and found that some POC could not be used.
 In this project, some modifications have been made to the script to improve the accuracy.